For Safer Intubations in Critically Ill Patients

 Meet the Director

-If “resuscitate before you intubate” is the meme of the physiologically difficult airway, then the four P’s of peri-intubation resuscitation are its organizing principle.
+If “resuscitate before you intubate” is the meme of the physiologically difficult airway, then its organizing principle is the four P’s of peri-intubation resuscitation.

 — Sara Murphy DO, Critical Care Faculty – Director of the Physiologically Difficult Airway Installation